Frequently Asked Questions

 - What bike will we get?

 - A bike will be assigned based on your child’s needs, your preferences and the needs of the rest of the group.
 We do not typically lend out highly supportive bikes (e.g. Riftons/ Freedom Concepts) to children who are able to transfer independently as this would mean another child would need to go without.
-However, if you have a strong justification for which bike your child should be assigned, please take time to fill out the application thoroughly and use the Try a Bike Day on March 6, 2017 to gather and share as much information as possible.
+However, if you have a strong justification for which bike your child should be assigned, please take time to fill out the application thoroughly and attend the Bike Expo (November 20, 2017) to gather and share as much information as possible.

 - When do I find out if my child has been assigned a bicycle?

 - After you register and your therapist completes the referral, your child will tentatively be assigned a bike.